-If you’ve been injured after an accident, you can write a personal injury demand letter to kickstart settlement negotiations.
-Settlement negotiations can compensate you for the harm you suffered as a result of the accident.
+You can write a personal injury demand letter to kickstart settlement negotiations if you’ve been injured after an accident.
+Settlement negotiations can compensate you for the harm you suffered from the accident.

 Use our personal injury demand sample letter to start creating personal injury demand letters.
 Feel free to change and edit the sample letter’s language as needed.